-Some time ago I met the owner (who has since passed) at a private club called Club A and dated him.
-When he owned the restaurant it was named Copain, which means “boyfriend” in French.
+I met the owner (who has since passed) some time ago at a club called Club A and dated him.
+When he owned the restaurant, it was named Copain, which means “boyfriend” in French.
 Who knew!

-Here are the outside area, the inside bar area, and the inside dining spaces at Copinette.
+Here is the outside area, the inside bar area, and the inside dining spaces at Copinette.

 Copinette offers American cuisine with French influence.
-They have an extensive wine list that focuses on North American, French and Italian wines with a wide range of price points making it affordable.
+They have an extensive wine list focusing on North American, French, and Italian wines with a wide range of prices, making them affordable.

 Let’s take a look at what I ordered because the meal was divine.